LoansBot/web-backend/API.md

   load, whereas I might have allocated more resources for you if I had more context.
 I will not attempt to automatically load the page, so feel free to style the page / make it look nice.
+- You MUST NOT change your user agent in an automated and frequent basis which does not require human intervention, such as by including the timestamp when the bot was launched.
+This does not include incrementing your version when the source code changes.
 - You MUST use non-human authentication methods for authenticated automated traffic.
 See src/users/API.md
 - You MUST NOT mask automated traffic as human traffic.
 Traffic masking